Links, tools and gadgets

 Cover is by Rich Buckler and Dick Giordano, so, y'know, very Neal Adamsy.

 And since I was looking it up, it seems my reading list from the time was pretty mainstream.
-In addition to SUPERMAN, I was getting ACTION COMICS, NEW TEEN TITANS, LEGION, BATMAN, DETECTIVE COMICS, THE BRAVE AND THE BOLD, DC COMICS PRESENTS, WORLD'S FINEST, JUSTICE LEAGUE, GREEN LANTERN, FLASH, SUPERMAN FAMILY, ADVENTURE COMICS, and SUPERBOY from DC.
+From DC, in addition to SUPERMAN, I was getting ACTION COMICS, NEW TEEN TITANS, LEGION, BATMAN, DETECTIVE COMICS, THE BRAVE AND THE BOLD, DC COMICS PRESENTS, WORLD'S FINEST, JUSTICE LEAGUE, GREEN LANTERN, FLASH, SUPERMAN FAMILY, ADVENTURE COMICS, and SUPERBOY.
 From Marvel my reading was FANTASTIC FOUR, MARVEL 2-IN-1, AVENGERS, X-MEN and AMAZING SPIDER-MAN and SPECTACULAR SPIDER-MAN.

 No comments: